DEFRA/sroc-service-team/releasing/tcm/sign_off.md

 ### If issues are found

-We abort the release process if issues are found that will require code changes.
+We abort the sign off process if issues are found that will require code changes.

 Those changes would be managed within the team as normal; logged, prioritised and planned into a sprint.
 Once implemented if the team feels the application is again ready for release we start the whole process again.